GrGLeo/GrGLeo/README.md

 ### Hi there 👋
+I am a data enthusiast who has recently pivoted my career to pursue my passion.
+Over the past few years, I have developed a growing interest in data and decided to make a change.
+To gain a strong foundation in this field, I completed a Le Wagon bootcamp where I learned a variety of skills, including Python, SQL, and visualization tools.
+Additionally, I gained experience in machine learning algorithms and deep learning, which helped me refine my abilities in data analysis.

+While I have a broad range of knowledge, I am particularly interested in the field of reinforcement learning.
+I find it fascinating how it can be applied to various industries, such as gaming, robotics, and finance.
+To further my understanding of this area, I have been working on small projects, which have allowed me to apply my skills and explore different approaches to solving problems.

+If you would like to learn more about me and my work, please check out my GitHub.
+You will find some of my completed projects, as well as my current work in progress.

+Thank you for taking the time to read about my background and interests.
+Please feel free to reach out if you have any questions or would like to collaborate on a project.

 <!--
 **GrGLeo/GrGLeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.